zapman449/monitorama_2016_notes/Tue08__Metrics.are.for.Chumps__by_James.Fryman.md

     * Potential customer wanted to assert a level of capacity
         * 3500 requests per sec
         * Existing max of measured at 500 request per sec
-            * Appliance offering handling 2-3x this volume at select clientes
+            * Appliance offering handling 2-3x this volume at select clients
             * Only two weeks to apply science
 * Steps:
     * Recon:
         * Auth0 tried to roll out a metrics pipeline previously
-        * Metrics implementation occured once in the past (librato)
+        * Metrics implementation occurred once in the past (librato)
         * Was ripped out because it was not well understood, thought to be cause of latency
     * Make the case
-        * By in is no joke.
+        * By-in is no joke.
 If top leaders don't care, it won't happen
     * [HIERARCHY OF DevOps NEED](./Tue08__Metrics.are.for.Chumps__by_James.Fryman.jpg)
-    *
     * Can't start until we understand the retention requirements
+        * Falacy
     * We don't run a SaaS
         * Especially prevalent with on-prem software
-        * Do not need to stor it yourself, make it available
+        * Do not need to store it yourself, make it available
         * what happens AFTER you ship the feature
         * We've made good decisions up to this point...
             * most developers have not seen a successful project - Dave Farley